housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 ng set defaults.styleExt scss
 {% endhighlight %}

+*Note: If you're seeing a weird error here, you can just set the default style extension to `scss` in `angular-cli.json` instead and restart the server.
+Take a look at this [issue](https://github.com/angular/angular-cli/issues/1900).*

 Now that we have everything set up, we can create our first few components.
 To start things off, we'll create a `HeaderComponent`.

 {% highlight bash %}